Efficient Vision Transformer for Human Pose Estimation via Patch Selection: ViT based Human Pose Estimation with Patch Selection

 \subsection{Improving Efficiency via Patch Selection}

-Although ViT can model long-range dependencies and is able to generate a global representation of the overall image, the computational complexity increases quadratically.
-However, not all patches in an image contribute equally to the HPE task.
-Recent research~\cite{Yang2021TransPoseKL} indicates that the long-range dependencies between predicted keypoints are mostly restricted to the body part regions.
+Although ViT can model long-range dependencies and is able to generate a global representation of the overall image, the computational complexity increases quadratically with respect to the number of tokens.
+However, not all patches in an image contribute equally to the human pose estimation task.
+Recent research~\cite{Yang2021TransPoseKL} indicates that the long-range dependencies between predicted joints are mostly restricted to the body part regions.
 Therefore, computing MSA between every patch in the image while only a few patches are relevant to the body parts is unnecessary.
+To this end, we propose three methods to select a small number of relevant patches while discarding irrelevant and background patches without re-training the vision transformer.
+By selecting only the relevant patches, we can significantly reduce the computational complexity as shown in ~\cite{Rao2021DynamicViTEV, Fayyaz2022AdaptiveTS, Meng2021AdaViTAV} for the classification task.

-To this end, we propose two methods that use an off-the-shelf lightweight pose estimator to guide the selection of small relevant body part patches while discarding irrelevant and background patches without re-training the vision transformer.
-By selecting only the relevant patches, we can significantly reduce the computational complexity of ViT-based HPE, resulting in accurate yet efficient pose estimation.
-In this work, we present two approaches for selecting body-part relevant patches from a given pose estimation prediction $\mathcal{B} \in \mathbb{R}^{K \times 2}$, where $K$ is the number of keypoints.
-Our first approach utilizes a breadth-first neighboring search algorithm, as outlined in Section~\ref{sec:neighbor_patch_sel}.
-In our second approach, we select patches formed by a skeleton of the joints.
+The first two approaches utilize an off-the-shelf lightweight pose estimator to guide the patch selection.
+Our first approach is based on a breadth-first neighboring search algorithm that selects body joint patches and its neighbors given estimated pose predictions, as outlined in Section~\ref{sec:neighbor_patch_sel}.
+In our second approach, we extend the first approach to select patches formed by a skeleton of the joints.
 Here, the objective is to select body patches where the lines formed by body joint pairs cross.
 To accomplish this, we utilize Bresenham's algorithm to select the relevant patches, as outlined in Section~\ref{sec:skel_patch_sel}.
-It is important to note, however, that by selecting a few patches of the image and processing it with the ViT encoder, we only get the features of the patches that were chosen.
-However, we must create a featuremap for all patches for further processing.
-As a result, since the goal of the HPE task is to produce a Gaussian heatmap centered at the body joint and zero elsewhere, we fill the non-body-part patches with zeros (see Figure~\ref{fig:vitpose}).
+It is important to note, however, that by selecting a few patches of the image and processing them with the ViT encoder, we only get the features of the patches that were chosen.
+However, we must create a feature map for all patches for further processing.
+As a result, since the goal of the task is to produce a Gaussian heatmap centered at the body joint and zero elsewhere, we fill the non-body-part patches with zeros.
+Whilst the aforementioned methods can remove irrelevant patches before they are processed with ViT and thus enhance its efficiency, their reliance on the accuracy of off-the-shelf pose estimators is a limitation.
+As a result, we present an alternative approach for automatically selecting body part patches via learnable joint tokens that enable the selection of relevant patches using their corresponding attention maps, as outlined in Section~\ref{sec:auto_patch_sel}.